aws-amplify/amplify-android/README.md

 ### Using AWS Mobile Client

 Amplify relies on the AWS Mobile Client for authentication with AWS services.
-Please refer to the [this documentation](https://aws-amplify.github.io/docs/android/authentication) for details.
+Please refer to the [this documentation](https://docs.amplify.aws/lib/auth/getting-started?platform=android) for details.

-You need to ensure `AWSMobileClient` is [initialized](https://aws-amplify.github.io/docs/android/authentication#initialization) before you initalize and configure `Amplify`.
-Please note that AWSMobileClient initialization is not required when using API or Datastore category with _API Key_ as the authorization mode.
+You need to ensure `AWSMobileClient` is [initialized](https://docs.amplify.aws/lib/auth/getting-started?platform=android#initialization) before you initalize and configure `Amplify`.
+Please note that AWSMobileClient initialization is not required when using API or DataStore category with _API Key_ as the authorization mode.

 ## License